 In the same way as you would expect people to react if you were to vape an e-cigarette in a restaurant, in the confined space of a railway carriage or platform, their use has led to complaints.
 In light of this, we have issued guidance to our staff to ask people using an e-cigarette to stop doing so for the comfort and convenience of their fellow passengers.
 Similarly to being asked to turn off a mobile phone if the conversation is causing irritation to others, most customers observe a form of social etiquette and do not deliberately undertake actions when they realise these could be annoying other people in their vicinity.

-We charge 30p at Marylebone to bring us in line with other London Terminal stations.
-The 30p is used to supply dedicated security and cleaning.
+The 30p charge at Marylebone is used to supply dedicated security and cleaning.
 Toilets are available on board all of our trains.

 At London Marylebone station we often stack our trains in the platforms to increase the amount of services we can run.
 However, we can only announce one train per platform at a time so that our passengers board the correct train.
 Unfortunately this means that sometimes there is only 10 minutes for passengers to get to their train.